 The CIMC Elders Nutrition supports home and community-based nutrition services for Native American Elders and their spouses.
-The Elders’ Eatery at Lassen Indian Health Center provides a place for tribal elders to gather and spend time together while enjoying a warm meal.
+The Eatery for SIR Golden Warriors at Lassen Indian Health Center provides a place for tribal elders to gather and spend time together while enjoying a warm meal.

-The Elder’s Eatery is open and is serving lunch for the Elders on Mondays and Wednesdays from 12:00 pm to 1:00 pm.
+The Eatery for SIR Golden Warriors is open and is serving lunch for the Elders on Mondays and Wednesdays from 12:00 pm to 1:00 pm.
 Meals generally include a main course, salad, hot vegetable, fresh-baked bread, and dessert.
 Spouses are invited to enjoy a hot meal too!

 Community Health Outreach Program

 Lassen Indian Health Center has a Native American Outreach Program that provides presentations, trainings and dialogues within the community of American Indians in Susanville and Lassen County.
 This outreach program collaborates with other departments of the Susanville Rancheria.
 The following are some of the programs that promote healthy living and education for those that need assistance.

 - Bicycle Safety for youth and others